Republic of Albania

 Results:

-• 34 quality development officers at all schools of vocational education and training in Albania will be qualified to successfully consider gender aspects as part of school self-evaluation and to integrate the evaluation results in the school development plans.
+• Quality development officers at all public schools of vocational education and training in Albania will be qualified to successfully consider gender aspects as part of school self-evaluation and to integrate the evaluation results in the school development plans.

 • Access and equal opportunities of girls in Albanian vocational education and training and in the labour market will be improved by the integration of gender aspects into school quality development.